VladimirNik/printPlugin/README.md

 sbt assembly
 ```

-After the compilation generated source should be in sourceFromAST folder (projectFolder/sourceFromAST).
+After the compilation generated sources should be in sourceFromAST folder (projectFolder/sourceFromAST).

 Command-line projects: